gnosis-research/gnosis-track/README.md

 ## 🌟 Community

-Join our growing community of Bittensor subnet operators and developers:
+Join our growing community of AI/ML developers and infrastructure operators:

 - **Contributors**: Thanks to all our contributors who make this project possible
-- **Subnet Owners**: Share feedback and feature requests
+- **AI/ML Engineers**: Share feedback and feature requests
-- **Validators**: Help us test and improve the integration
+- **DevOps Teams**: Help us improve deployment and scaling
+- **Blockchain Validators**: Test and improve validator integrations
 - **Developers**: Contribute code, docs, and ideas

 ## ⭐ Star History